-What benefits of Presentation Software?
-Finding someone who hasn’t made a presentation at school or work is scarce.
-Whether a sales pitch, a TED Talk or a chemistry project, slides and exhibitions have always been a significant part of our academic and professional growth.
+What are the benefits of Presentation Software?
+What is presentation software?
+Finding someone who hasn’t presented at school or work is scarce whether a sales pitch, a TED Talk or a chemistry project, slides and exhibitions have always been a significant part of our academic and professional growth.

 As with most things, the way we do presentations has undergone a significant facelift.
 No matter what type of presentation you’re doing, whether in a remote or hybrid environment, the importance and benefits of presentation software are undeniable.

-If you’re looking for the features, uses and challenges of presentation software, this article is for you!
+If you’re looking for presentation software’s features, uses and challenges, this article is for you!

 Besides the benefits of presentation software, let’s check out the following:

 PowerPoint and presentations have been synonymous for decades now.
 This is not to say that indications didn’t exist before PowerPoint; there were chalkboards, whiteboards, hand-drawn posters, flip charts, and slide decks for all purposes.

 However, the rise of technology gradually helped companies replace hand-drawn slide decks with computer-generated slides, which finally led to PowerPoint – one of the most popular pieces of presentation software of all time.
 It’s been years since PowerPoint revolutionised the game, and now there are plenty of alternatives evolving the industry in their own way.